Pat Finnigan

-Finnigan and his wife started a bakery and garden centre in Rogersville, called Mr. Tomato.
+Finnigan and his wife started a bakery and garden centre in Nouvelle-Arcadie, called Mr. Tomato.
 Finnigan holds a technical diploma in phytology.

 He chaired the Standing Committee on Agriculture and Agri-Food.

 He did not run for reelection in the 2021 Canadian federal election.
+He was subsequently elected to the Legislative Assembly of New Brunswick in the 2024 New Brunswick general election, representing the electoral district of Kent North.
+On November 1, 2024, it was announced that he was placed on the cabinet as Minister of Agriculture, Aquaculture and Fisheries.